USS CHUNG-HOON DDG 93

 October 28, The Chung-Hoon recently moored at Wharf W5, Naval Magazine Lualualei for ammo offload; Entered the Dry Dock #4 on Nov.
 17.

-March 2?, 2017 USS Chung-Hoon undocked and moored at Pier B13 on Joint Base Pearl Harbor-Hickam; Underway for sea trials on June 21; Moored at Wharf B23 on June 2?; Underway again on June 27; Moored at Pier B13 on June 30; Underway again from July 25-28.?
+March 2?, 2017 USS Chung-Hoon undocked and moored at Pier B13 on Joint Base Pearl Harbor-Hickam; Underway for sea trials from June 27-30; Underway again from July 25-28; Moved to Wharf B24 on Sept.
+14.